alon-redis/redisRandomCommands/README.md

 3. add connection timeout in order to kill connections that doesn't finish
 4. tcpdump rotating file command
 5. python parser for tcpdump output
+6. multiple connecitons or run the code in parallel
+7. identify failures inside the pipeline - check that every request got response (ERR or OK)